SpenceKonde/ATTinyCore/avr/extras/ATtiny_x4.md

 The standard Servo library is hardcoded to work on specific parts only, we include a builtin Servo library that supports the Tiny x4 series.
 As always, while a software serial port (including the builtin one, Serial, on these ports, see below) is receiving or transmitting, the servo signal will glitch.
 See [the Servo/Servo_ATTinyCore library](../libraries/Servo/README.md) for more details.
 Like tone(), this will disable PWM on PA6 and PA6.

 ### I2C Support
 There is no hardware I2C peripheral.
 I2C functionality can be achieved with the hardware USI.
 This is handled transparently via the special version of the Wire library included with this core. **You must have external pullup resistors installed** in order for I2C functionality to work at all.
-There is no need for libraries like TinyWire or USIWire or that kind of thing.
+We only support use of the builtin universal Wire.h library.
+If you try to use other libraries and encounter issues, please contact the author or maintainer of that library - there are too many of these poorly written libraries for us to provide technical support for.

 ### SPI Support
 There is no hardware SPI peripheral.
 SPI functionality can be achieved with the hardware USI.
 This should be handled transparently via the SPI library.
 Take care to note that the USI does not have MISO/MOSI, it has DI/DO; when operating in master mode, DI is MISO, and DO is MOSI.
 When operating in slave mode, DI is MOSI and DO is MISO.
 The #defines for MISO and MOSI assume master mode (as this is much more common, and the only mode that the SPI library has ever supported).